HomeDev GuideAPI Reference

 When you deploy a website, you may want settings in the deployed application's web.config to be different from your local development web.config.
 Instead of changing these settings for your local installation (as done here), you can apply a transformation of the web.config file when you deploy to Azure to avoid breaking your local site.

-3. Publish website with content
+3. Publish the website with content

 3. Click Create.

-7. Enable Update database, and click Configure database updates
+7. Enable Update database, and click Configure database updates.

 📘